top of page

 The noun 'rift' has its origins in Middle English, where it was spelled as 'ryft' or 'rifte.'
 It is closely related to the Old Norse word 'ripta,' meaning 'a breach' or 'a tear.'
 The term 'rift' essentially refers to a significant and often irreparable division that occurs between individuals, groups, or entities who were once in harmony or cooperation.
 Its etymology carries the idea of a separation or tearing apart, akin to a physical rift or tear in a fabric.
 In a metaphorical sense, 'rift' highlights the notion of a deep and wide division that disrupts unity or cooperation, often resulting in discord or estrangement.

-Quiz: Find the meaning of rift
+Quiz: Find the meaning of the noun rift:

 Try Again!